 As it stands, liability exists for any GA or Adobe users who collect data from anywhere in the EU – if you receive traffic from Germany, for example, you would be liable for breach of data compliance.

 Corvidae’s patented AI technology removes the need for any cookies, making it possible to collect and measure performance, compliantly, with over 95% accuracy, compared to only 20% accuracy when using cookie-based systems.

-What about alternatives to 3rd Party cookies, like the IAB Framework for compliant ID sharing?
+What about alternatives to third-party cookies, like the IAB Framework for compliant ID sharing?

-IAB Europe’s proposed Transparency & Consent Framework (TCF), touted as a replacement for 3rd party cookies, has been ruled as illegal by Belgium already.
+IAB Europe’s proposed Transparency & Consent Framework (TCF), touted as a replacement for third-party cookies, has been ruled as illegal by Belgium already.

 Taken together, the TCF and Tokenisation Framework will launch dead in the water from a technical infrastructure and compliance point of view, and are unlikely to offer a real alternative way to circumvent the intent of GDPR, which is to protect customer data and consent and restrict it to first-party relationships only.

 First-party data compliance is built into the architecture of Corvidae, which holds a global patent on the use of AI to compliantly build first-party conversion paths that are complete and typically 90-95% accurate, representing a huge step-change in performance from first-party cookies, which only offer around 20% accuracy.